CR 10 advantages

 - Extra Large: This printer comes with one of the largest build spaces available.
 At 12inx12inx15.5in, you can print models that 90% of other printers could not.
 The unique Bowden extruder design reduces the weight on the X-axis, which delivers better performance even on very high prints.

-- High Quality: This all aluminum frame provides a sturdy base meant to last for years.
+- High Quality: This all-aluminum frame provides a sturdy base meant to last for years.
 The POM engineering thermo-plastic "V-Slot" wheels offer excellent dimensional stability even during extended use.
-Elimination of metal-on-metal steel rods cuts noise down dramatically.
+The elimination of metal-on-metal steel rods cuts noise down dramatically.